GSA/idmanagement.gov/_arch/service_identity.md

 - *Contact attributes* - Physical location, government phone number, and government email address.
 - *Authorization attributes* - Clearance, training, and job codes.

 Identity proofing is how an agency verifies an enterprise identity.
 The complexity of this process depends on the Identity Assurance Level (IAL) you require for an identity.
 Federal agencies require a minimum IAL3 for employees and contractors.
-For example, a federal employee or contractor presents identity attributes via a driver's licesne or utility bill.
+For example, a federal employee or contractor presents identity attributes via a driver's license or utility bill.
 The agency verifies the identity documents and the individual's photo (biometric).

 An identifier is a unique attribute used to locate an identity in a system: